 There are a couple of things that you need to consider when hiding a router or modem.

 The first thing to consider is your wifi signal.
 It is no good hiding a your modem and losing your wifi signal.
 You want to hide your router without blocking signal.
 You want your router hidden in something that is a lightweight material.
 Metal and dense materials are going to interfere with your wifi signal.
 So, the first and most important thing to consider is making sure that how you hide your router lets your wifi signal through.
-Using a box or basket to hide your router and modem is perfect for allowing signal through.
+Using a lightweight box or basket to hide your router and modem is perfect for allowing signal through.
+Using a metal ammo box would be a bad idea.

 - Box large enough for your devices to sit in – these ones would be perfect